Table of Contents

 Linux and Oracle Solaris

 guests.
 Folders are mounted under the

 /media directory.
-The
+The folder name is

 For example, if you have a shared folder called